MrPrince419/MrPrince419/README.md

 # 👋 Hi, I'm Prince

-Computer Science student at Algoma University specializing in full-stack development and system administration.
+Specializing in full-stack development and system administration with a strong background in Python, Java, and web development.
 Passionate about creating efficient technical solutions and building user-friendly applications.
+Available for innovative freelance projects.

 ## 🎓 Education